python-validators/validators/CONTRIBUTING.md

-# How to contribute to `validators`
+# Contributing to `validators`

 Hi, to start, you need the following installed on your system.

 1. [Git](https://git-scm.com)
 2. [Python](https://www.python.org) v3.8 or later
 3. [PDM](https://pdm-project.org) for easy dependency management
-4. (Optional/Recommended) NodeJS for type checking
+4. (Optional/Recommended) [`NodeJS`](https://nodejs.org/en) for type checking
-5. (Optional/Recommended) [mise](https://github.com/jdx/mise) to manage multiple versions of Python & NodeJS.
+5. (Optional/Recommended) [`mise`](https://github.com/jdx/mise) to manage multiple versions of Python, NodeJS and other such tools.

 First [fork this repository](https://github.com/python-validators/validators/fork).
-Uncheck "fork only `master`", because for versioned docs you'll need `gh-pages` too.
-Clone it to your system.
-Install development dependencies.
+(If you are or intend to be a collaborator, uncheck "fork only `master`", because for versioned docs you'll need `gh-pages` branch too.)
+Clone it to your system and install the development dependencies.

 ```sh
 # clone repository